 While you cannot be ordered to allow the vet to perform a necropsy or post-mortem exam, there are a few good reasons why you should do so.
 Even though you might not want to know the details of why or how your dog died, it does matter to your vet.
 The reason for this is that the why and how of your dog's death can have a major impact on how the vet will treat other dogs who have similar illnesses or injuries.
 Simply put, by agreeing to allow the necropsy, the death of your dog may help to save another family pet's life.

-A necropsy may also be able to tell if your dog has been abused, treated poorly, or poisoned either accidentally or by someone on purpose.
+A necropsy may also be able to tell if your dog had been poisoned either accidentally or by someone on purpose, for example.
 No matter how you look at it, there is much to be learned from allowing the vet to perform a necropsy.

 Bear in mind that a necropsy can be very important and if your vet asks your permission to perform one, giving your permission may help another family's furry friend to survive.
 Vets realize how hard making this decision can be and will understand if you choose to decline.
 But, please be aware that agreeing to do so may help to further veterinary medical knowledge in a way that could save an untold number of pets in the future.